peroking/peroking/README.md

 - 👋 Hi, I’m @peroking
-- 👀 I’m interested in web and application development
+- 👀 I’m interested in Research, web and application development
 - 🌱 I’m currently learning python for artificial intelligence
-- 💞️ I’m looking to collaborate on AI
+- 💞️ I’m looking to collaborate on Research and AI
 - 📫 you can reach me through audupeter@gmail.com

 <!---